-Upskill managers and supervisors in fostering accessible and inclusive workplaces.
+Upskill managers and supervisors in fostering accessible and inclusive workplaces, including providing information on third party support and funding.

 Build stronger relationships with local disability organisations and promote employment opportunities through their networks.

 Work directly with disability organisations to undertake 'role carving' to provide more employment opportunities for people with disability.